donmelton/donmelton.com/items/2014/04-10-memories-of-steve.md

 Sometimes during those design review meetings I got a glimpse of Steve that few were privileged to see.

-Once a co-worker in the room acted a bit unfocused and bleary eyed so Steve paused the review to ask if he felt OK.
+Once a co-worker in the room acted a bit unfocused and bleary eyed so Steve paused the review to ask if he felt okay.
 That person apologized and responded that he'd been in the emergency room late into the night with his daughter after an accident at home.

 Steve, visibly concerned, asked if it would be better to do the review later.
 The fellow thanked him and said no, we could proceed.
 Then Steve related a story about one of his own children who had a similar mishap a few weeks earlier and how much that had shook him, too.
 He told the fellow he could take off early that day, after the review.